Samillion/Windows-to-Linux/README.md

 I tend to use open source and FOSS software a lot, which in the most part is available for many platforms or an alternative exists already.

 #### Setbacks (cons)
+The following issues are not Fedora specific, they seem to be a general occurance within Linux.

+It is common to suggest "just use online/web version" as a solution, but that is not effective, it's simply a forced compromise, unfortunately.

 - GPU Drivers:
   - I keep stumbling upon comments about GPU issues, especially when it comes to Wayland
     - Some have opted to switch back to X11, which seems to have solved their issues
     - Wayland has advantages and is still working out its issues.
-From a user experience point of view, I'm hesitant.
+From a user experience point of view, I'm hesitant
+    - Noteworthy: Some distros do not support legacy GPUs (ie: Nobara), there is a workaround usually, but it's an "at your own risk" scenario
   - Some other comments here and there, mostly solvable by tinkering with a config or a setting.
 Still, a bothersome chore
 - Cloud:
   - No alternative or method for `iCloud Drive`